Filipino Americans (

 The Filipino Channel.[138][139]

-socially conservative,[140] particularly with "second wave" immigrants that fled the post-Marcos/pre-Duterte era from 1986-2015;[141] the first Filipino American elected to office was
+Filipino Americans have traditionally been socially conservative,[146] particularly with "second wave" immigrants;[147] the first Filipino American elected to office was

 Peter Aduja.[142]
 In the

-2004 U.S. presidential election Republican president
+2004 U.S. Presidential Election Republican president

 George W. Bush won the Filipino American vote over